walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/output_37_2.png" style="max-width: 100%" class="center">
+  <figcaption>Top 10 images ranked by their contribution to the validation loss</figcaption>
 </figure>

 The two largest contributions to the loss are the two misclassified ducklings, which we have already encountered in teh classification matrix, followed by correctly classified images, but with less certainty.
 We see that image with the largest loss is an image of a duckling that looks very different from most of the other ducklings in the dataset.
 Without being a ornithologist, my impression is that most of the ducklings in the dataset are Mallard ducklings, whilst this one might not be.
 Unfortunately I could not find which type of duck this might be (any ornithologist willing to help?).
 This is a good demonstration that it is always worth to keep track of where your data is coming from (in this case URLs, image captions, etc).
 It makes these type of investigations a lot easier.
 Going back to the original task, if we were serious about good performance, it might be beneficial to deal with these dataset outliers by for example eliminating everything which isn't a Mallard duckling from our dataset (assuming that our users are only interested in classifying Mallards that is) or adding more ducklings of other types to the data.